Luca97Cuomo/sna-project/README.md

 # Execution instructions

-In this file you can find the instructions to be able to run the experiments in order to verify the results, and the correct functioning, of the implemented algorithms.
+In this file you can find the instructions to run the experiments in order to verify the results, and the correct functioning, of the implemented algorithms.